 As a junior faculty member, Dr. Erin Gordon is interested in indulging herself in the cardiac and critical care arena.
-She has a passion for cardiac energy metabolism in both the neonatal and failing myocardium.
 Dr. Gordon remains interested in the dynamic of congenital heart disease and the incidence of both oral aversion and feeding intolerance.
+In addition, and in an attempt to understand the neurodevelopment of the cardiac population, Dr. Gordon and a handful of mid-level providers have established a developmental care team/program to improve outcomes.
 She is excited to embark upon a journey in clinical research to better understand the above conditions.

 - Medical School